How to fix Powerpoint can't open this type of file

 - Click “Ok”.

 Powerpoint offer reuse slides feature to allows you to specify if you want to keep the original formatting or apply the formatting used in your new presentation.

 - Start PowerPoint.

 - On the Home tab, in the Slides group, click New Slide, and then click Reuse Slides.

 - In the Reuse Slides pane, click Open a PowerPoint File.

 - In the Browse dialog box, locate and then click the presentation file that contains the slide that you want, and then click Open.

-“Powerpoint can’t open this type of file” can also be prompted if you are trying to open a corruped file.
+“Powerpoint can’t open this type of file” error can also be prompted if you are trying to open a corrupted file.
 Luckily, Microsoft PowerPoint also provides an option to repair PowerPoint files.